 What You Can Buy At Afton Apple Orchard

-Obviously, guests can purchase the farm’s produce.
-But there are other delicious offerings like cider, jam, maple syrup, honey, and other Minnesota products.
+Obviously, guests can purchase the farm’s produce, but there are also other delicious offerings like cider, jam, maple syrup, honey, and more Minnesota products.

-During apple season, the treats at Afton Apple Orchard are even more plentiful — apple donuts and fritters, caramel apples and caramel apple sundaes, plus “fair foods” like hotdogs, chips, sodas, coffee, and hot chocolate.
+During apple season, the treats at Afton Apple Orchard are even more plentiful: apple donuts and fritters, caramel apples and caramel apple sundaes, plus “fair foods” like hotdogs, chips, sodas, coffee, and hot chocolate.
+Yum!

 Taking a Chance That Paid Off